-, showing up for 6 of the 15 tracks and creating a tension with each track that captivates and holds the attention of the listener.
+, showing up for 6 of the 15 tracks and creating the kind of tension necessary to captivate listeners from start to finish.

 Today’s hip-hop culture seems to have largely lost the kind of purpose and inspiration it once had.
 You don’t hear many rappers today with any kind of substantial message other than to feed a culture of excess and materialism.
-But where other artists give their fans toxic lyrics about empty riches and self destruction, Jenkins offers his fans hope and inspiration.
-He sees the world for what it truly is, never sugar coating or offering fantasies of fame or fortune.
+But where other artists give their fans toxic lyrics about empty riches and self-destruction, Mick Jenkins offers his fans hope and inspiration.
+He sees the world for what it truly is, never sugar-coating or offering delusional fantasies of fame or fortune.
 His music is as refreshing as, well, water.
-This project cements the man as not only a skilled lyricist but also a great storyteller and a technically proficient songwriter.
+This project cements Jenkins as not only a skilled lyricist but also a great storyteller and a technically proficient songwriter.
 Hip-hop needs the kind of brash, no bullshit messages that Jenkins has to offer.